Secret of Mana Redux

 Family Computer Magazine (May 28, 1993)

 The following shots are likely tests for Purim.
-There’s a also distant possibility that Secret of Mana was intended to be like Trials of Mana later was, where you would start with one of the characters, and meet up with the others along the way.
+There’s a also distant possibility that Secret of Mana was intended to be like Trials of Mana later, where you would start with one of the characters, and meet up with the others along the way.
 In this speculative case, these shots could be a solo Purim opening, and there are similar shots of solo Popoie in a different, unknown area.
-If you’re not captured by the goblins near Neko’s and meet Purim for the first time in Pandora, she has an unfinished dialogue sequence that may have been adapted from a solo exposition.
+In the final game, if you’re not captured by the goblins near Neko’s and meet Purim for the first time in Pandora, she has an unfinished dialogue sequence that may have been adapted from a solo exposition.
+The characters set out on their own and meet up, but only Randi’s story is depicted in Secret of Mana.

-The graphics set here is the same early, more detailed one that you can see in some Potos shots.
+The graphics set here is the same earlier one that you can see in some Potos shots.

 Famitsu (May 28, 1993)